Introduction -how to buy a computer for business

 Business use when you are buying a laptop for small business

 When you buy a new business computer, you must be using this for business reasons.
-Indeed, the computer or laptop business use should be regular, i.e., each working day.
+Indeed, the contractor limited company laptop or computer business use should be regular, i.e., each working day.
 If personal use is only minor, you can claim for the computer or laptop through your business.

-As a UK contractor limited company, you may use your laptop for business use while on a client site to perform your actual contract work.
-What is more, you may also use your contractor laptop for other tasks for your business.
-These may include:
+As a UK contractor limited company, you may use your laptop for business use while on a client site.
+Basically, you will do this to perform your actual contract work.
+What’s more, you may also use your contractor laptop for other tasks for your business.
+Therefore, when you buy a computer for business, these may include:

 - Maintain your business records.
 You could use an Excel-type spreadsheet or another accounts system to maintain your records.
 If your business is VAT registered, it must comply with the Making Tax Digital.
 If this is so, you will probably be using an online software accounting type package, such as FreeAgent.